-Disability Support Pension: Means-tested income-support payment for people aged 16 and over but under age pension age (at claim) who have reduced capacity to work because of impairment.
+Disability Support Pension: Means-tested income support payment for people aged 16 and over but under age pension age (at claim) who have reduced capacity to work because of their disability.

 dischargee: Full-time prisoner aged at least 18 who expects to be released from prison within the next 4 weeks.